avalanche-org/Gen-Assoc/README.md

 Here your are !

 To stop the application, type **Ctrl+c** in terminal.

-If the application crashs, type Ctrl+c and rerun npm run build
+If the application crashes, type Ctrl+c and rerun npm run build

 **2. Docker**